 Publication type: Full research articles (including simulation and modelling articles).

-Language: English. tudies written in another language may be but, to ensure accurate and precise evaluation, the article would require a professional translation which is not feasible given the review’s resources.
+Language: English.
+Studies written in another language may be relevantbut, to ensure accurate and precise evaluation, the article would require a professional translation which is not feasible given the review’s resources.

 Data source: Article’s findings were produced from analysis(es) of data from the UKB.
 This includes studies which reported findings from other studies alongside findings from UKB data.